Table of Contents

 • 4.
 Universal Power Adapter

 The United Arab Emirates accommodates 220-volt electricity, so you will need a converter or transformer unless your appliance or laptop has dual voltage.
 However, it’s far more convenient to cut through all the issues by investing in an international travel adapter like this one.
-It’s a great and safe way to avoid hassle and to save money, too!
+It works in 100+ popular countries and comes with a lifetime replacement guarantee!

 Universal Power Adapter